Release Date:- 2024-09-17

 Kind:- ebook

-From the Pulitzer Prize-winning reporters behind the 2018 bombshell New York Times exposĆ© of then-President Trumpā€™s finances, an explosive investigation into the history of Donald Trumpā€™s wealth, revealing how one of the countryā€™s biggest business failures lied his way into the White House
+From the Pulitzer Prizeāwinning reporters behind the 2018 bombshell New York Times exposĆ© of President Trumpās finances, an explosive investigation into the history of Donald Trumpās wealth, revealing how one of the countryās biggest business failures lied his way into the White House

-Soon after announcing his first campaign for the US presidency, Donald J. Trump told a national television audience that life ā€œhas not been easy for me.
-It has not been easy for me.ā€ Building on a narrative he had been telling for decades, he spun a hardscrabble fable of how he parlayed a small loan from his father into a multi-billion-dollar business and real estate empire.
-This feat, he argued, made him singularly qualified to lead the country.
-Except: None of it was true.
-Born to a rich father who made him the beneficiary of his own highly lucrative investments, Trump received the equivalent of more than $500 million today via means that required no business expertise whatsoever.
+Soon after announcing his ļ¬rst campaign for the U.S. presidency, Donald J. Trump told a national television audience that life āhas not been easy for me.
+It has not been easy for me.ā Building on a narrative he had been telling for decades, he spun a hardscrabble fable of how he parlayed a small loan from his father into a multibillion-dollar business and real estate empire.
+This feat, he argued, made him singularly qualiļ¬ed to lead the country.
+Except none of it was true.
+As his wealthy fatherās chosen successor, Trump received the equivalent today of more than $500 million in family money.
+He collected a second windfall thanks to Mark Burnett, the revolutionary television producer who made Trump a star.
+In truth, Trumpās empire was underwritten, and at times saved, by the equivalent of more than $1 billion that came his way without any of the business expertise he claimed.

-A masterpiece of narrative reporting, Lucky Loser is a meticulous examination spanning nearly a century, filled with scoops from Trump Tower, Mar-a-Lago, Atlantic City, and the set of The Apprentice.
-At a moment when Trumpā€™s tether to success and power is more precarious than ever, here for the first time is the definitive true accounting of Trump and his money ā€“ what he had, what he lost, and what he has left ā€“ and the final word on the myth of Trump, the self-made billionaire.
+Drawing on more than twenty yearsā worth of Trumpās conļ¬dential tax information, including the tax returns he tried to conceal, alongside business records and interviews with Trump insiders, New York Times investigative reporters Russ Buettner and Susanne Craig track Trumpās ļ¬nancial rise and fall, and rise and fall again.
+A masterpiece of narrative reporting, Lucky Loser is a meticulous examination spanning nearly a century, ļ¬lled with scoops from Trump Tower, Mar-a-Lago, Atlantic City, and the set of The Apprentice.
+Here for the ļ¬rst time is the deļ¬nitive true accounting of Trump and his moneyāwhat he had, what he lost, and what he has leftāand the myth of Trump, the self-made billionaire, exposed.